Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 in $\mathcal{M}(\mathbb{R}^2)$ almost surely.
 Then $(\mu_N, \tilde{\mu}_N)$ defined in Theorem \ref{thm:mfpde} converges in law to $(v,g)$ in $C([0,T],$ $\mathcal{M}(\mathbb{R}^2))^{\otimes 2}$.
 Here $(v,g)$ uniquely solves \eqref{eqt:coupled pde} in the sense of Definition \ref{def:pde}.
 In particular, $(\nabla^{\perp}(-\Delta)^{-1} v,g)$ solves the system \eqref{eqt:scalar} of the passive scalar advected by the 2D Navier-Stokes equation. \end{corollary}

-Finally, simply by choosing the same weight sequences $\tilde w_j^N = w_j^N$ as the intensities of the $j-$th point vortex, one arrives at the following theorem. \begin{theorem}[Mean field limit for stochastic vortex model with general intensities] Given a sequence of intensities $w^N = (w_j^N)_{1 \leq j \leq N}$ that satisfies the condition $(\mathbb{W}_r)$ with $r\in [3,\infty]$.
+Finally, simply by choosing the same weight sequences $\tilde w_j^N = w_j^N$ as the intensities of the $j-$th point vortex, one arrives at the following theorem. \begin{theorem}[Mean field limit for stochastic vortex model with general intensities] Suppose that the condition $(\mathbb{H}) $ holds.
+Given a sequence of intensities $w^N = (w_j^N)_{1 \leq j \leq N}$ that satisfies the condition $(\mathbb{W}_r)$ with $r=3$.
 Let $X^N$ be an entropy solution to the stochastic vortex model \eqref{eq:IPS} with $K$ the Biot-Savart law.
 Assume that the initial data for the 2D Navier-Stokes equation \eqref{2D-NSE_new} $v_0\in L^1(\mathbb{R}^d)$ and